Level differences in GDP per capita

 The value of $g_A$ has an interesting two-part effect.
 Higher productivity growth lowers the level of GDP per capita, oddly enough, because it lowers the steady-state level of capital/output.
 But it also raises the growth rate of GDP per capita, so ultimately a country with a higher $g_A$ will end up richer than one with lower productivity growth.
 But remember, it appears that most developed countries share a similar $g_A$.

-The best way to see the impact of all these parameters on the level of the BGP is to play with this, either in the following app, or in the same spreadsheet from a few sections ago.
+The best way to see the impact of all these parameters on the level of the BGP is to play with this.
+Use this link to open the app in a separate tab, or use it here.
+If you are using the app here, make sure you scroll down in the sidebar to see all the info.

 Evidence across countries